BerkayYildirimUA/Project_DIP_2024-2025/README.md

-The project was split into two main big parts.
-A rapport has been written about each.
+The project was divided into two main parts, each documented in a separate report.

-- the first part is tracking the whole object.
-The rapport is a matlab live script that can be found in Project_DIP_2024-2025/TrackingWholeObject/Rapport_TrackingWholeObject.mlx
+- The first part involves tracking the whole object.
+The report is a MATLAB live script, which can be found at: Project_DIP_2024-2025/TrackingWholeObject/Rapport_TrackingWholeObject.mlx
-- the second rapport is more about analysing data, and validating the movement of the machine.
-This rapport can be found in: [GIEV ADRESS TO THE LOCATION OF A PDF THATS THE FINAL VERSION]
+- The second report focuses on analyzing data and validating the movement of the machine.
+It can be found at: [PROVIDE THE ADDRESS TO THE FINAL VERSION OF THE PDF].